Learning to Be Cautious: -of- CFR for Continuing MDPs

-and with probability at least $(1 - p)(1 - q)$, $q > 0$, a randomly sampled policy from this sequence is an $\frac{\gap^T}{q}$-approximation to a $\kOfNMeasure$-robust policy. \end{theorem} Thus, as long as a no-regret algorithm is deployed at each state in $k$-of-$N$ CFR so that $C^T$ grows sublinearly with $T$, the sequence of policies generated by $k$-of-$N$ CFR converges toward a $\kOfNMeasure$-robust policy with high probability.
+\end{theorem} Thus, as long as a no-regret algorithm is deployed at each state in $k$-of-$N$ CFR so that $C^T$ grows sublinearly with $T$, the sequence of policies generated by $k$-of-$N$ CFR converges to a $\kOfNMeasure$-robust policy with high probability, as stated in Contribution~\ref{contribution:3}.
+The proofs are in Appendix~\ref{app:cfr}.